Meet the WSU CVM Student Services Team

 Student Services Specialist/Recruiter

 At home, I am the proud mother of two beautiful cats, Max and Stella, who are Maine Coon rescues from the local shelter.
 When I am not at work I enjoy movies, theatre and music, cooking, photography, and frequenting the local library for new novels to read.
-When at all possible, I also like to head home to central Washington to visit my parents, two brothers, and sister-in-law.
+When at all possible, I also like to head home to central Washington to visit my parents, two brothers, sister-in-law, and nephew.

 Admissions Office Assistant